 Net assets with donor restrictions: Net assets subject to stipulations imposed by donors and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Organization or by the passage of time.
-As of December 31, 2023, there was a net asset of \$130,562, subject to donor restrictions due to the passage of time.
+As of December 31, 2024, there were no net assets subject to donor restrictions.